lpurgitoryl/R-Shell/README.md

 ## Class Description
 ![Breakdown of classes to be impelented](https://camo.githubusercontent.com/296f638fb195719e6d6affd90adf4e1e82d9f604/68747470733a2f2f692e6779617a6f2e636f6d2f30653965393836316135393235666636363436356631356231643162356363332e706e67)

+For the OMT DIAGRAM, the fork class is currently combined with exec class

 1. Abstract `User` class
     * This class will have virtual function that takes in a string as a basline for user input for the rest of the derived classes (composite pattern implementation).